kacperkan/light-field-distance/README.rst

 Due to the time constraints, I'm not able to do these on my own:

-* [ ] adapt code to handle passing vertices and edges directlt
 * [ ] retrieve calculating coefficients from renders to be returned by a method
 * [ ] bind C code with pybind11 to allow direct computation from the python code without any Docker dependency